A village website

 Winster has excellent walking in every direction.
 Armed with an OS Map (available from Winster Village Shop), you can build anything from a 45-minute circuit to a full day's walking.

-If you are looking for books, there are many available, including one by village resident Geoff Lester (available from Winster Village Shop) and a range by John Merrill, who lived in the village for many years - for mail-order (post-free) try bestwalks.com
+If you are looking for books, there are many available, including one by village resident Geoff Lester (available from Winster Village Shop) and a range by John Merrill, who lived in the village for many years.

 The Walking in Derbyshire website also offers a good range of walks, with instructions that you can print off.
 There are also some ready-made walks (and a good tool for charting your own) on the visorando website)

-The Bus Service is very useful for walkers, offering the chance to walk from Winster and come back by bus (or vice versa) - Wensley, Elton, Birchover and Stanton-in-the-Peak are served throughout the day, and there is one bus per day from Middleton-by-Youlgrave and four from Youlgrave (see below).
-Sadly the late-afternoon bus from Hartington to Youlgrave ceased in March 2014.
+The Bus Service is very useful for walkers, offering the chance to walk from Winster and come back by bus (or vice versa) - Wensley, Elton, Birchover and Stanton-in-the-Peak are served throughout the day, andmost buses also serve Middleton-by-Youlgrave and Youlgrave (see below).

 If you are thinking of driving to Winster for a walk, here is a map showing where you can most readily park.
 Summer Sundays can get very busy (and watch out for road closures during Winster Carnival and extra traffic for our Secret Gardens weekend).